 Two roads diverged in the woods, one was old art and the other new, which do you take?
-Both newbie and veteran collectors confront this quandary, assuming it best to stick to the path most traveled.
+Both newbie and veteran collectors confront this quandary, assuming it best to stick to the path most travelled.
 While this route has rich value to offer, so does the path least taken.
 Whether your passion lies in the present, past or future of art, here is a map to the scenic views both old and new art have to offer.

-Established art is usually both older in age and incontestably collectible; this is the road most traveled.
+Established art is usually both older in age and incontestably collectible; this is the road most travelled.
 Backed by a history of institutional and cultural reaffirmation, art made by icons like Brett Whiteley and Charles Blackman can be exchanged in the current marketplace with relative ease.